stefanoslig/blog/_posts/how-to-organize-libs-nrwl-nx.md

 		> learnings-store.service
 ~~~

 The **ui** type contains dumb (presentational) components.
 These components are reusable in the scope of this library.
 In this project we have a **ui** library only in the shared folder.
-The components of this library can be used on every other library.
+The components of this library can be used with every other library.
 However, we could also have domain specific presentational components.
 In this case, the **ui** library would be under the **learnings** or **users** scope and could be used only in the libraries that belong to this domain.

 The **feature-shell** is the glue between the **feature-...** libs and most likely is a lazy loaded module.
 In this project, they are lazy loaded modules (you can see it in the **app-routing.module** file).

-The **utils** libraries is used here to keep some mock data and services for the testing.
-Generally they contain low level code used by from all the other libraries in the same scope.
+The **utils** libraries are used here to keep some mock data and services for the testing.
+Generally they contain low level code used by all the other libraries in the same scope.

 That was an example of how you can organize your libraries in a nrw/nx monorepo.
 I hope you found it useful.